Textualize/textual/docs/introduction.md

 ### Composing the widgets

-To see our widgets with we first need to yield them from the app's `compose()` method:
+To see our widgets we first need to yield them from the app's `compose()` method:

 The new line in `Stopwatch.compose()` yields a single `Container` object which will create a scrolling list of stopwatches.
 When classes contain other widgets (like `Container`) they will typically accept their child widgets as positional arguments.
 We want to start the app with three stopwatches, so we construct three `Stopwatch` instances and pass them to the container's constructor.